SAVE YOUR RELATIONSHIPS

 Not only do you get the guide, but personal support throughout your training.
 You may choose to participate in Facebook group, moderated by author and 4x Ironman Luke Powell.
 This is a members only, private community where you may seek the support of the group to ask specific questions throughout the journey to achieving your goal.
 I am 100% invested in your success!

 I'm an average guy.
 I work forty hours a week.
 I like to spend my weekends wrestling with my sons and having tea parties with my daughter.
 When we can find a babysitter, my wife and I like to go out to dinner and catch up with friends.
 I have a blog, holisiticathlete.net, that I’ve written since 2009.
 I enjoy sharing my knowledge about nutrition and training with fellow triathletes within my own community and beyond.

 I am a proud Purdue University alumnus, holding a degree in mechanical engineering.
 Being an engineer comes in handy when figuring gear ratios and analyzing data!
 Since the beginning of my triathlon career in 2008, I have constantly researched and tested methods of training, nutrition, and lifestyle.

 I’m an above average athlete.
 When I participate in competitive events, I consistently rank in the top in my age group.
-I am a 3x Ironman and have completed countless shorter distance races over the years.
-As of 2016, I am a five-time qualifier for the USA Triathlon Age Group National Championship and earned the opportunity to represent the state of Kentucky in the 2015 Best Of The U.S. Championship.
+I am a 4x Ironman and have completed countless shorter distance races over the years.
+As of 2017, I am a six-time qualifier for the USA Triathlon Age Group National Championship, an Ironman All-World Athelte and earned the opportunity to represent the state of Kentucky in the 2015 Best Of The U.S. Championship.

 It’s important for you to understand that I designed this training plan for myself, a husband and father of small children, who works a full time job.
 I didn’t have 20-30 extra hours a week to devote to training and it’s likely you don’t either.